brimdata/zed/docs/commands/zed.md

 If `-monitor` is not specified, a single maintenance pass is performed on the lake.

-The log output from `manage` provides a per-pool summary of the maintenance performed, including a count of `objects_compacted`.
+The output from `manage` provides a per-pool summary of the maintenance performed, including a count of `objects_compacted`.

 ### Merge